 Architecture Principles

 This is a living document.
+It evolves as systems evolve.

 1. Prefer Event-Driven Over Polling